navariltd/navari-frappehr-biostar/README.md

 4. To manually trigger attendance data synchronization:
     - Call the `add_checkin_logs_for_current_day()` function to fetch attendance records for the current day.
     - Call the `add_checkin_logs_for_specified_dates(start_date, end_date)` function to fetch attendance records for a specified date range.

-#### Summary
-The integration between Frappe HR and Suprema Biostar leverages the advanced biometric capabilities of Biostar to enhance the workforce management system of Frappe HR.
-By integrating these systems, organizations benefit from a streamlined approach to managing employee attendance, leveraging secure biometric technologies such as fingerprint and facial recognition.

 ##### Key features